Daryl: Oh my God, Ryan Seacrest?

 - In the post-alien invasion America of Resurrection, the main group of survivors come across a walled town that had been set up when the aliens first arrived, 10 years earlier in 1998.
 The town is holding a person codenamed "The Eagle," who turns out to be none other than former President Bill Clinton, who ended up stranded in that region after Air Force One was shot down by the aliens during the initial invasion.

 - Former pro basketball player Luther West in Resident Evil: Afterlife.
 A faded billboard featuring him shilling fancy watches can be seen from his fortress.
 There's also Bennett and Crystal, who were, respectively, a movie producer and a struggling actress before the T-virus outbreak.
+While Luther is a fighter and Crystal cooks for the other survivors, Bennett is arrogant and still thinks he has privileges due to his former status.

 - Good Bye, Lenin! has a very bittersweet example involving the fall of communism.
 In one scene, the protagonist gets a ride from a taxi driver who, as the first German cosmonaut, was his childhood hero.

 - The Player has this as the plot of a proposed Film Within A Film.
-Producer Griffin Mill hears a movie pitch from two writers with a story about a TV actress who is found and worshipped by an African tribe; the story is described in a nutshell as both "The Gods Must Be Crazy, but the Coke bottle is replaced with a TV actress" and "Out of Africa meets Pretty Woman."
+Producer Griffin Mill hears a movie pitch from two writers with a story about a TV actress who is found and worshiped by an African tribe; the story is described in a nutshell as both "The Gods Must Be Crazy, but the Coke bottle is replaced with a TV actress" and "Out of Africa meets Pretty Woman."
 The drama would boil down to the actress having to choose between staying on the TV show or with the African tribe.

 - Poseidon (the 2006 remake of The Poseidon Adventure) gives us former New York City Mayor Robert Ramsey as the leader of the survivors, and the ship's star singer Gloria as a disposable early victim.